jonathanobino/react-lazy/README.md

 ## Usage

-The package exports 3 components:
+The package exports 4 components:

 - LazyBackgroundImage
 - LazyImage
 - LazyFrame
+- LazyComponent

 Every component accepts **offeset** as a prop, with 100px as fallback.